Zungwini Mountain skirmishes: Later events

 Wood and his men reached Fort Tinta on 25 January.
 He considered the position too exposed and lacking in firewood to serve as a long-term base.
 Having no desire to return to Bemba's Kop or Balte Spruit in the south-west he decided to strike out westwards to Kambula.
 Wood's men loaded up the stores left at Fort Tinta and abandoned the post on 26 January.
-They reached the White Umfolozi on 27 January and arrived at Khambula on 31 January, which they fortified.
+They reached the White Umfolozi on 27 January and arrived at Kambula on 31 January, which they fortified.
 On 28 January Wood had received orders from Chelmsford, advising him that he "must now be prepared to have the whole of the Zulu Army on [his] hands any day".
 Expecting an attack on his post Wood later recalled not sleeping for more than 2–3 hours at a time over the next three months, as he insisted on checking on the sentries personally.

 On 1 February Wood razed an abaQulusi stronghold east of Hlobane, killing six Zulu, burning 250 huts and taking 270 cattle.
 Wood's forces continued to make such harassing attacks on the Zulu but he was embarrassed by a Zulu raid on the Transvaal settlement of Lüneburg on 10–11 February.
 Wood afterwards sent Buller on retaliatory raids in the Intombe valley where his irregular horse were highly successful, killing 34 Zulu and recovering 375 oxen and 254 goats that the Zulu had taken from Lüneburg; British losses amounted to two of Wood's Irregulars killed.
-On 12 March a British supply convoy and its escort, bound for Lüneburg, were lost in the Battle of Intombe.
+On 12 March a British supply convoy and its escort, bound for Lüneburg, were almost wiped out in the Battle of Intombe with the Zulu force, led by Mbilni, including the abaQulusi.
 Again Wood responded with further retaliatory raids.